phamtec/dsurf/README.md

 ### 25-Sep-2025

+- Version 0.6
-- Start to edit multiple objects at once.
+- Edit multiple objects at once.
 - Remove Sizeable.
 All elements are sizeable.
 - Remove Parentable.
 All elements are conceivably parentable.
 - Combine HUDable and Keyable into Commandable.
 Name makes a lot more sense.
+- Combine name and elem into a tuple.